Kavyapriyakp/Program-GUI/README.md

 pip --version
 ```

-If you wish to install `pip` afresh:
+If you wish to install `pip` afresh, do:

 ```Python
 python3 -m pip install --upgrade pip